Learn Pen Testing, Blue Teaming and Digital Forensics

 A collection of short stories, each episode in each series is based on a real-life story from the field.

-Available on Kindle, and in Paperback.
+Available on Kindle, Paperback and Audiobook

 THE BOOKS